-Oliver Reed is Andrew Quint - a director of TV commercials who just can't stomach the hypocrisy of his job any longer.
+Oliver Reed is Andrew Quint – a director of TV commercials for Lute Advertising who just can’t stomach the hypocrisy of his job any longer.

-Bored with the trappings of success and his hollow life, Quint leaves his wife (Wendy Craig) and dumps his mistress (Marianne Faithfull), then travels to his office one morning armed with an axe and chops both his desk and career to pieces.
+Bored with the trappings of success and his hollow life, Quint leaves his wife, Louise (Wendy Craig,) and dumps his model-mistress, Josie (Marianne Faithfull), then travels to his office one morning armed with an axe and chops both his desk and career to pieces.

 Pursued by the scheming boss Jonathan Lute (Orson Welles) who represents all that Quint despises, he sets out on a bittersweet journey through Swinging London to examine his life and re-discover his literary integrity.

 He returns to the small literary magazine where he worked as an editor after leaving Cambridge and quickly forms a relationship with secretary Georgina (Carol White).